 Enhance Your Vision With Anti -Glare Technology

 Anti-Reflective Coatings: The product we recommend isn't truly a "coating".
-It is a process that results in the treatment becoming part of the lens itself and is, therefore, very durable.
+It is a process that results in the treatment becoming part of the lens itself and is,

 This technology is a huge improvement over the early versions of anti-reflective coatings that often flaked off.
 This process also results in a hardened surface providing scratch-resistance.